frankiezafe/FlatMapper/README.md

 * **hide**;
 * **show**.

-If none of these names are found in the message, the object will automatically call *parse_custom(OscMessage msg)*.
+If none of these names are found in the message, the method *parse_custom(OscMessage msg)* will be call automatically.
 The method can be overloaded in *Line.java* and *Plane.java*.

 ## classes hierarchy